 After enjoying the views resume your walking tour by exiting out of Lidenhof Park the opposite way you came in (on your left).
 This will drop you out onto Strehl-Gasse.
 You’ll follow Strehlgasse down the hill until you reach the church.

 The St. Peter Kirche (or St. Peter’s Church) is a working church for the local parishioners.
 While tourists flock to other churches in Zurich, St. Peter’s still keeps the feel of a local church.
 What St. Peter’s has is the largest church clock in Europe.
-You’ll be able to tell the time all over Zurich because of the clock on the steeple.
+You’ll be able to tell the time all over the city because of the clock on the steeple.

 Leaving the church square, take a left onto Weggen-Gasse, which will drop you out onto Strehl-Gasse, where you will make a right.
 This will turn into Storchengasse and you’ll pass by a number of luxury shops.
 If you’re inclined to drop big money, you might consider spending some time in the Valentino store.
 At the end of the street, you’ll find a large square, Munsterhof.